snowplow/documentation/docs/understanding-tracking-design/introduction-to-tracking-design/best-practices/index.md

 <div style={{ width: "50%", float: "left", paddingRight: "5px" }}>

 :::warning Bad
-It is not obvious from the event name `website_action` what does it capture.
+It is not obvious from the event name `website_action` what it captures.
 The event also groups together two unrelated actions that are distinguished by the `type` property.

 ```json
 {